Expanding Performance Boundaries of Open-Source Multimodal Models with Model, Data, and Test-Time Scaling: Acknowledgement

 \section{Acknowledgement}

-This work is supported by the National Key R\&D Program of China (No. 2022ZD0160102, 2022ZD0161300), the National Natural Science Foundation of China (No. 62376134, 62372223, U24A20330), the China Mobile Zijin Innovation Institute (No. NR2310J7M), and the Youth PhD Student Research Project under the National Natural Science Foundation (No. 623B2050).
+This work is supported by the National Key R\&D Program of China (No. 2022ZD0160102, 2022ZD0161300), the National Natural Science Foundation of China (No. 62376134, 62372223, U24A20330), the Youth PhD Student Research Project under the National Natural Science Foundation (No. 623B2050), and the China Mobile Zijin Innovation Institute (No. NR2310J7M).

 {

 }